TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/2-create-folder-structure-and-configuration-files.rst

 directly to the front end (e.g. icons,javascript).
 Within the folder :file:`Classes` are the folders
 :file:`Controller` and
-*Domain*.
-In our example, the folder
-*Controller* contains only one class that will control the entire process of listing creation later.
+:file:`Domain`.
+In our example, the folder :file:`Controller` contains only one class that will control the entire process of listing creation later.
 The folder *Domain* again contains the two folders
 :file:`Model` and
 :file:`Repository`.
-Resulting from all this, the folder structure within the extension folder *inventory/* should look as in image 4-1.
+Resulting from all this, the folder structure within the extension folder :file:`inventory` should look as in image 4-1.

 .. figure:: /Images/4-FirstExtension/figure-4-1.png
 	:align: center